Logos and uniforms of the New York Jets: 1963–1977: Kelly green and white

+On October 12, 1969, six Jets players had their jerseys stolen from their locker room at Nippert Stadium in Cincinnati prior to a game against the Bengals, and wore white Bengals jerseys (with black numerals and black and orange stripes on the sleeves) in that game.
+Later that season, quarterback Joe Namath's jersey was stolen before the team's December 6 game at Houston against the Oilers, so Namath played the game in a plain white practice jersey with green numerals and no stripes.

 1978–1997: Green helmets and modern logo

 1978–97 Jets wordmark and primary logo.
 A thin black outline was added in 1990.

 Defensive lineman Rusty Guilbeau (left) wearing the 1978–89 uniform.
 Note the green helmet, wordmark decal and modified shoulder/sleeve design.

 The Jets' first major design change was made for the 1978 season.
 The kelly green and white color scheme was retained; the new helmets were solid green with white facemasks, and a stylized "JETS" wordmark in white on each side.
-The mark featured angular italic lettering and a silhouette of a generic modern jet airplane extending horizontally to the right from the top of the "J" above the "ETS".
+The mark featured angular italic lettering and a silhouette of a generic modern jet airplane in profile extending horizontally to the right from the top of the "J" above the "ETS".
 The jerseys simplified the sleeve design, replacing it with two thick parallel stripes and moving the TV numerals to the upper shoulders (where they were no longer color-inverted), enlarging them slightly; the pants now had a single green stripe on the seams.
-The team used both serif and sans-serif lettering for player names on the back of the jerseys in 1978 and 1979, then sans-serif only beginning in 1980.
+The Champion numeral font was carried over, with both serif and sans-serif lettering for player names on the back of the jerseys in 1978 and 1979, then sans-serif only beginning in 1980.